Join our community of websites already using SEOJuice to automate the boring SEO work.

 Paid ads can feel risky, especially when your budget is tight.
 "What if I just end up throwing money into the void?"
 I asked myself that exact question.
 Then I spent $200 on Facebook ads that generated zero signups, which answered it pretty definitively.

 Don't dive into big-budget campaigns.
 Experiment with $50 to $100 on platforms like Facebook, Google Ads, or LinkedIn.
-This allows you to test the waters without overcommitting.
+This lets you test the waters without overcommitting.

 Here's something I didn't expect: the relationship with early customers is fundamentally different from later customers.
 Our first 20 customers knew my name, had my personal email, and would message me directly when something broke.
 That intimacy was uncomfortable at times (nobody likes getting a "this doesn't work" message at 11pm), but it produced insights I could never have gotten from a feedback form.

-Listening to your customers isn't just nice — it's a strategic advantage.
-Your early users are on the front lines of your product, experiencing its benefits and pain points in real time.
+Listening to your customers is a strategic advantage in disguise.
+Your early users sit on the front lines of your product, experiencing its benefits and pain points in real time.
 By creating a system for regular feedback, you can continuously iterate.

 Related reading: